By , , and

 Prof. Peters then continues with the value of Stewardship of Data.

-Code Level 1 Level 2 Level 3 NA
+Code Level 1 Level 2 NA Comments

 EN-S1 X

 EN-S1 is grouped as Level 1 because technical safeguards for testing are implemented in the form of limited access to data and the complete recording shows the context.
 For EN-S5, limited access to the recording data is provided but no additional privacy measures are mentioned - resulting in a grouping of Level 2.
-EN-S6 is grouped as Level 3 because the AIED system is not integrated into the educational institutions' own systems but a third party system is used without integration.
+EN-S6 is grouped as Level 2 because the AIED tool is not integrated into the educational institutions' own systems but a third party system is used without integration.
 For EN-S8, AIED results are verified by proctors but the accuracy rates are not mentioned across different groups and scenarios - thus grouping it as Level 2.
-For EN-S2, EN-S3, EN-S4, EN-S7 and EN-S9, insufficient information is available to group them into any level, thus resulting in NA.
+For EN-S2, EN-S3, EN-S4, EN-S7 and EN-S9, insufficient information is available to group them into any level, thus resulting in Level 2.

 Prof. Peters then proceeds to the value of Human oversight.

-Code Level 1 Level 2 Level 3 NA
+Code Level 1 Level 2 NA Comments

 EN-H1 X